 Establishing Dominance

-The pecking order is real with chickens.
-There are going to be more dominant hens and roosters in a flock.
-Combs plays a role in establishing this order.
+Chicken hierarchy can get pretty intense – there are always going to be some birds who think they run the show.
+You know how it goes: big comb, big attitude!
 Typically, chickens with larger combs are more dominant and aggressive than chickens with smaller combs.
 This isn’t the rule 100% of the time, but it’s true for the majority of chickens.

 Pullet Age

 It can be challenging to determine your pullet’s age.
 In turn, it can be difficult to discern when they’re going to be old enough to lay eggs.
 A comb can help.
 The comb will grow bigger and turn purple or red as your pullet matures.
-This growth and color change is an indicator that they’ll start to lay soon.
+This growth and color change are indicators that they’ll start to lay soon.

 Health Indication

 Your comb’s coloring can clue you into your bird’s health.
-A healthy comb is black, purple, or red, depending on the chicken breed.
+A healthy comb is usually bright red, although this can vary depending on the chicken breed.
 A pullet may be light pink.
 If the comb is shrunken or pale, this can indicate health problems.
 It could mean your chicken has worms, is anemic, molting, or has heat exhaustion.
 A blue comb can mean your chicken has circulatory problems.

 Sexual Attraction